Root Canal Therapy – Waterbury, CT

 Are you preparing for a root canal in Waterbury?
 If you’re like most patients, you probably have a lot of questions about the process and what you can expect after the procedure is complete.
 Below, you will find a list of FAQs about root canals that will give you greater insight into how they work and why they’re considered a safe and effective solution to save natural teeth.
 If you have any additional questions or would like to schedule an appointment with Dr. Marini, please do not hesitate to contact our office.

 Why can’t the tooth just be extracted?

 It’s not uncommon for patients to ask why their problem tooth cannot just be extracted.
 Wouldn’t that be easier?
 It depends.
 The reality is that it is always best to keep your natural teeth as long as possible.
 Even if they are damaged, if there is a solution that will help fix the problem and strengthen the tooth, it’s always better to avoid extraction and tooth replacement.
 The reason is that your regular teeth are far stronger and better for your oral health.
-While the removal of the tooth might appear easier, it can lead to timely and costly treatment down the road.
+While removal of the tooth might appear easier, it can lead to time-consuming and costly treatment down the road.

 Is a root canal painful?